dials/dials/doc/sphinx/targeted_scaling_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this example, reference_reflections.refl and reference_experiments.expt are from a dataset that has already been scaled with dials.scale.
-To scale another dataset (datafiles integrated.refl, integrated_experiments.expt) against this target/reference, one should use the following command::
+To scale another dataset (datafiles integrated.refl, integrated.expt) against this target/reference, one should use the following command::

-  dials.scale only_target=True integrated.refl integrated_experiments.expt reference_reflections.refl reference_experiments.expt
+  dials.scale only_target=True integrated.refl integrated.expt reference_reflections.refl reference_experiments.expt

 This will scale the intensities of the dataset to agree as closely as possible with the intensities of the reference dataset, and save the scaled dataset to